 The track around the crater rim, leading up to the viewdial.

-Sweeping vista from the top, with the Eldfell, the lava flow that came from it, and the remains of the fissure that erupted out of nowhere.
+Sweeping view from the top, with Eldfell, the lava flow that came from it, and the remains of the fissure that erupted out of nowhere.

 Wilderness Coffee with a view, and a candle in the lava.